The Financial Expenditures reports provide detailed breakdowns of a district’s financial outlays for a given school year.

 These options can be customized in the Location and Report settings.

-Locations Setting options: Statewide, ISD and District
+Locations Setting options: Statewide, ISD, and District

 CEPI collected the data used to compile this report using the Financial Information Database.
 Details about the FID can be found on the FID web page.
 The data reported in this report were submitted and certified through the FID collection by each district/ISD.
 As such, outliers observed in the report reflect data as received by CEPI within the collection period of FID data.
 Late submissions and/or corrected data submitted by districts/ISDs after the FID collection was closed will be included in a spring release of financial data; therefore, data in this report are subject to change.
 Users may identify, interpret, and use anomalous data values accordingly.
+A list of the districts that did not submit on time is available for download.

 Financial statements of school districts in Michigan are prepared in conformity with U.S. Generally Accepted Accounting Principles for government units.
 These accounting rules used to prepare, present, and report financial statements are established by the Governmental Accounting Standards Board.